soybin/soybin.github.io/articles/_posts/2020-04-01-raymarching.md

 * *Scene*: \\(n\\) dimensional space in which the geometry is represented.

 ## raymarching
-Raymarching is simply an algorithm used to interpret a scene.
+Raymarching is basically a raycasting-based algorithm used to interpret a scene.

-The algorithm itself doesn't compute lighting, shadowing nor reflections on its own, it rather gives you information about whether a ray emitted from a pixel does or doesn't intersects the surface of any geometry in the scene.
+The algorithm itself doesn't compute lighting, shadowing nor reflections on its own, it rather gives you information about whether a ray emitted from a pixel does or doesn't intersect the surface of any geometry in the scene.
 In other words, it calculates the depth of the scene.

 ### distance estimators
 Imagine that you're working on a 3-dimensional space, *in order to perform raymarching, you need a function that tells you how far away is any given point in space from the closest point to the surface of the geometry*.
 That's called a __*distance estimator*__, DE from now on.